JacobPolloreno/Mini-Lib-C/README.md

 ### To Run Unit Test
 1. `brew install check` to install the testing framework
-2. you may need to change the paths found in the Makefile under `TEST_HEADER` and `TEST_LIBRARY` to point the check file
+2. you may need to change the paths found in the Makefile `TEST_HEADER` and `TEST_LIBRARY` to point where your check was installation path
 3. `make run_test` will compile the test file in `tests/libft.check` and run the test

 * Note: the test framework takes advantage of the `checkmk` awk script to generate the check .c file